wxcctechsummit/wxcclabguides/labs/Lab1.md

 # Lab Section

+## Part 1: Tenant Creation Walkthrough

+>The following video does a quick demo on how a partner creates a tenant using the partner portal.
+This particular section is not part of the lab but is included as bonus content so that you get familiarized with this process.
+This also highlights the various configuration options that should be selected before the last step is executed which  is to click the Setup Webex Contact Center button.

+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/HkIDvYS3Lw8?rel=0" title="WxCC Lab #1 Part 1: Tenant Creation Walkthrough" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Part 1: Control Hub OnBoarding Admin Tasks
+## Part 2: Control Hub OnBoarding Admin Tasks

 >The following video outlines the steps involved in the completion of tenant OnBoarding by the Customer Administrator.
 The objective of this lab is to make the customer admin trigger the background activities, that will complete the tenant setup.
 Skipping this step can cause social channels not to work.

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/jU2RzlVFukg?rel=0" title="WxCC Lab #1 Part 1: Control Hub OnBoarding Admin Tasks" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/jU2RzlVFukg?rel=0" title="WxCC Lab #1 Part 2: Control Hub OnBoarding Admin Tasks" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Set Up Contact Center